akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 certificate would be presented which was issued for another host name.
 Checking the host name in the certificate against the host name the connection was opened against is therefore vital.

 The default `HttpsContext` enables hostname verification.
-Akka HTTP relies on the [Typesafe SSL-Config](http://typesafehub.github.io/ssl-config) library to implement this and security options for SSL/TLS.
-Hostname verification is provided by the JDK and used by Akka HTTP since Java 7, and on Java 6 the verification is implemented by ssl-config manually.
+Akka HTTP relies on the [Lightbend SSL-Config](https://lightbend.github.io/ssl-config) library to implement this and security options for SSL/TLS.
+Hostname verification is provided by the JDK and used by Akka since Java 7, and on Java 6 the verification is implemented by ssl-config manually.

 For further recommended reading we would like to highlight the [fixing hostname verification blog post](https://tersesystems.com/2014/03/23/fixing-hostname-verification/) by blog post by Will Sargent.